 Endowed Chairs and Professorships

 Endowed professorships are among the most significant contributions to a higher education institution.
-Such generous gifts to learning date back to ancient times, and serve to provide organizations with the resources to recruit established faculty members capable of diffusing both practical and theoretical dimensions in their teaching.
+Such generous gifts to learning date back to ancient times and serve to provide organizations with the resources to recruit established faculty members capable of diffusing both practical and theoretical dimensions in their teaching.
 Endowed professorships are among AUC’s most effective tools to sustain the University’s portfolio of tenured faculty members and to support them fully in their professional growth.
-Not only are they honor for a current professor but supporting these positions also helps the University attract, and retain, academic leaders.
-Endowed professorships at AUC School of Business commenced in 1989.
+Not only are they honored for a current professor, but supporting these positions also helps the University attract and retain academic leaders.
+Endowed professorships at the AUC School of Business commenced in 1989.
 The school currently holds five such chairs.

 British Petroleum Chair of Management (1989)

 The Amoco Chair of Management marked the establishment of the first endowed professorship at AUC.
-It was later renamed BP Chair of Management following British Petroleum merger with Amoco in 1998.
+It was later renamed BP Chair of Management following British Petroleum's merger with Amoco in 1998.

 Previous BP Chairs of Management include: